29k Asset Management

 Most HNI investments look diversified on paper.
 Domestic real estate across a few cities.
 Indian equities weighted toward IT and banking.
 Fixed deposits.
 Gold.
 Increasingly, some US tech stocks accessed through LRS-funded brokerage accounts.
 In Indian real estate specifically, local knowledge, a familiar domestic regulatory environment, and appreciable capital appreciation meant there was rarely a reason to look further.

 But the underlying exposures often run together.
 Indian IT revenue is denominated offshore but the risk lands domestically.
 Infosys fell sharply in a single session in January 2025 after flagging slowing US client spend.
-On 7 April 2025, the Nifty IT index fell 7.7% in a single session as tariff announcements hit US-exposed technology stocks.
+On 7 April 2025, the Nifty IT index fell more than 7% in a single session as tariff announcements hit US-exposed technology stocks.
 The Nasdaq fell more than 10% over two weeks.
 Indian equities followed.
 The INR came under simultaneous pressure.

 For HNIs, what a concentrated domestic portfolio is structurally missing is an asset in a different legal system, generating income in a different currency, whose demand has nothing to do with the conditions that move everything else.
 That is what international property in a mature market provides.